juliandreas/dire-cli/FAQ.md

 **Why use a glossary?**

 - **Brand consistency**: Ensure product names, features, and technical terms are translated identically
-- **Override AI**: Glossary entries take priority over AI translations
+- **Override provider**: Glossary entries take priority over provider translations
 - **Domain expertise**: Use your team's knowledge of specialized terminology
-- **Quality control**: Prevent AI from making incorrect assumptions about context-specific terms
+- **Quality control**: Prevent the provider from making incorrect assumptions about context-specific terms

 ### Does Dire remember previous translations?